Azure/iot-operations-sdks/doc/akri_connector/README.md

 Payload contents not associated with and asset are discarded.

+For more information on Protocol translation, refer to the [Protocol translation flow](flow.md#protocol-translation).

 ## Anatomy

 The connector will communicate with the different services on the cluster using the Azure IoT Operations SDKs.
 Each SDK provides a set of clients which provide the means to securely and reliably communicate with each server.